 while bound \eqref{Hypersintheta} cannot be applied.
 In comparison, the exact value is

 \end{example}

-\begin{example} This example is related to the model arising in the analysis of the behavior of the brake system, given in \cite{model}.
-Brake squeal is the major problem in the automotive industry and it is based on the loss of stability of the brake system.

-In this example we will consider negative-friction damping excitation mechanisms.
+\begin{example} This example is related to the analysis of the behavior of brake systems and is taken from \cite{model}.
+Brake squeal is a major problem in the automotive industry and it is based on the loss of stability of the brake system.
+In this example, we will consider negative-friction damping excitation mechanisms.
 Instability of the system is caused by a damping matrix $C\prec0$.

-In \cite{model}, authors consider mechanical models of dimension $1$ or $2$.
-Here this problem is generalized to the QEP of size $n$
+In \cite{model}, the authors consider mechanical models of dimension $1$ or $2$.
+Here this problem is generalized to a QEP of size $n$